tsmith512/arwd/slides/slides/mq/bronze.md

 <p class="large">
 Use Breakpoint to create a media query: <br /><br />

-Increase body <code>font-size</code> on screens wider than 800 pixels.
+Increase body <code>font-size</code> on viewports wider than 800 pixels.
 </p>